Tanuku railway station

-Tanuku railway station (station code: TNKU), provides rail connectivity to the town of Tanuku in West Godavari district of Andhra Pradesh.
+Tanuku railway station (station code: TNKU), provides rail connectivity to the city of Tanuku in West Godavari district of Andhra Pradesh.
 It is administered under Vijayawada railway division of South Coast Railway Zone.

 Classification

 In terms of earnings and outward passengers handled, Tanuku is categorized as a Non-Suburban Grade-5 (NSG-5) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–5 category station earns between ₹1–₹10 crore and handles 1–2 million passengers.